ravi3284/simple-maven-java-app/README.md

 **Application Description:**

-The `simple-java-app` is a simple Java application encapsulated within a Maven project structure.
+The `simple-maven-java-app` is a simple Java application encapsulated within a Maven project structure.
 It utilizes Java's HTTP server functionality to serve an image file over a local web server.

 **Features:**